Back to Blog

 ZoomInfo (Contact Data)

-For most construction contractors: ConstructionBids.ai replaces GovWin for opportunity discovery and competitive intelligence at 90% lower cost.
+The bottom line for construction contractors: ConstructionBids.ai replaces GovWin for opportunity discovery and competitive intelligence at 90% lower cost while adding state/local/private coverage GovWin charges extra for.
 Pursuit remains valuable for relationship management if your BD process demands dedicated CRM.
-ZoomInfo is rarely necessary for construction firms — contracting officer contacts are public through SAM.gov and agency websites.
+ZoomInfo is rarely necessary — contracting officer contacts are publicly available through SAM.gov and agency websites.

 Federal contractors need current data.
-Stale opportunities waste bid preparation time.
-Here is how platforms compare on data freshness:
+A stale opportunity wastes 20-40 hours of bid preparation time.
+Here is how platforms compare:

-GovWin maintains the fastest FPDS data processing — award records typically appear within 1-3 business days of official posting.
-ConstructionBids.ai matches this speed for active opportunities while providing broader source coverage.
+GovWin maintains the fastest FPDS data processing — award records appear within 1-3 business days.
+ConstructionBids.ai matches this speed for active opportunity alerts while covering 500+ sources beyond federal.

 Construction contractors rarely work exclusively at one government level.
 This matrix shows where each platform provides usable coverage: